Information on Office for Rent in Bangkok

 This area covers the primarily residential areas of Bangkok along the BTS sky train route, specifically the early Sukhumvit area and Asoke up to Sukhumvit Soi 24.

-There are a number of suburban and midtown offices for rent in Bangkok.
+There are several suburban and midtown offices for rent in Bangkok that are located outside the CBD area.
 These are popular with companies requiring convenient access to downtown as well as the industrial areas and the airport.
-Generally, as can be expected, office locations along mass transit routes have become increasingly popular.
+Office locations along mass transit routes in non-CBD areas have become increasingly popular.

-Chaengwattana, in the north of Bangkok, is a major government administrative centre.
+Chaengwattana, in the north of Bangkok, is a major government administrative center.

 To the east of the city, close to Suvarnabhumi International Airport, is the Bangna-Trad district.
 This area not only provides convenient access to the airport, but is also the gateway to the Eastern Seaboard.

-Petchaburi Road and Sukhumvit Road extend to the east of Bangkok, with the BTS running along Sukhumvit and the airport link running parallel to Petchaburi.
-Rama III Road runs along the river, providing good road access to the city centre and easy connections to eastern Bangkok via the Industrial Ring Road.
-There are many offices for rent near BTS along Sukhumvit Road.
+Petchaburi Road and Sukhumvit Road extend to the east of Bangkok, with the BTS running along Sukhumvit and the Airport Link running parallel to Petchaburi.
+Rama 3 Road runs along the river, providing good road access to the city center and easy connections to eastern Bangkok via the Industrial Ring Road.
+There are many offices for rent near the BTS along Sukhumvit Road.

 Bangkok offices for rent can be segmented into two core types.

-CBRE has developed a grading system and grade A offices for rent in Bangkok have the following characteristics:
+CBRE has developed a grading system to classify office space for rent.
+Grade A offices for rent in Bangkok have the following characteristics:

-There is also a broader class of popular and successful office buildings, which CBRE classifies as grade B offices for rent in Bangkok:
+There is also a broader class of popular and successful office buildings for rent in Bangkok, which CBRE classifies as grade B:

 BTS (Bangkok Transit System/SkyTrain)The BTS SkyTrain is a critical transport system in Bangkok, covering much of the city centre and its many commercial, residential and tourist areas.
 The sky train and subway systems intersect at Silom, Siam, Asoke and near the weekend market, enabling Bangkok’s residents to access a large part of the downtown area.
-There are many offices for rent in Bangkok near BTS stations and they all provide convenient locations for commuting workers.
+There are many offices for rent in Bangkok near BTS stations offer convenient locations for commuting workers.

-MRT (Mass Rapid Transit)The MRT is Bangkok’s first subway or underground system and currently has one line, although various others are being planned.
-Many offices for rent near MRT are located in the Silom, Sathon, Sukhumvit, and Ratchada areas.
+MRT (Mass Rapid Transit)The MRT is Bangkok’s first subway or underground system with one line in operation, although various others are being planned.
+It connects to the Bangkok Transit System at several interchange stations.

 BusesBangkok has a comprehensive bus network, consisting of publicly run and private buses.
 Bus fares are paid to the conductor for each trip.
 Buses are both air-conditioned and non-air-con.
 The quality of buses is variable so choose the orange, air-conditioned Euro buses, which are the best in terms of comfort and safety.